 If you’re after more industrial ideas, here are our favourite industrial kitchen designs.

 Nothing loves a cement bathroom more than a subway tile.
-This minimalist style bathroom creates a stylish, yet blank canvas for any home.
-Mix and match out your bathroom towels to add whatever flavour you want to a bathroom like this, or keep it neutral as it is super stylish on its own!
+It’s a minimalist style which creates a stylish, yet blank canvas for any home.
+Mix and match out your bathroom towels to add whatever flavour you want to your concrete bathroom, or keep it neutral as it is super stylish on its own!

 For more tile inspo, here’s our most-read article on top 50 bathroom tile ideas.